Regulated Price Plan (RPP) Customer Choice FAQ

 If there are no issues with your election form, Renfrew Hydro has the same 10 business days to let you know when you can expect to start being billed on Tiered prices.
 Renfrew Hydro will notify you of when your change will take effect, by mail.

-A switch from TOU to Tiered prices can only take effect at the start of a billing period.
+A switch in price plan can only take effect at the start of a billing period.
 A billing period is generally about 30 days long, and the start and end dates are identified on your electricity bill.

-Renfrew Hydro will start charging you Tiered prices as of your next billing period after you submit your election form if Renfrew Hydro receives that form at least 10 business days before that billing period starts, and provided there are no issues with your form (see above).
+Renfrew Hydro will start charging you on your new price plan as of your next billing period after you submit your election form if Renfrew Hydro receives that form at least 10 business days before that billing period starts, and provided there are no issues with your form (see above).

-If Renfrew Hydro receives your complete election form less than 10 business days before the start of your next billing period, Renfrew Hydro will start charging you Tiered prices at the start of the next billing period after that.
+If Renfrew Hydro receives your complete election form less than 10 business days before the start of your next billing period, Renfrew Hydro will start charging you the new price plan at the start of the next billing period after that.

-Because a switch in prices can only take effect at the beginning of a billing period, it will take some time between the day you provide your election form and the day you actually start getting charged Tiered prices.
+Because a switch in prices can only take effect at the beginning of a billing period, it will take some time between the day you provide your election form and the day you actually start getting charged on your new price plan.

 If you live in a condo or apartment that has its own individual meter and your bill comes from a company other than your electricity utility, you are a customer of a unit sub-meter provider (USMP).
-Customers of USMPs also can’t switch to Tiered prices.
-That decision can only be made for the building as a whole by the master consumer, who is the person that retained a USMP for the property.
-In most cases, the master consumer is the property manager, landlord or condominium board.
+Customers of USMPs also can’t switch price plans.
+That decision can only be made for the building as a whole by the person that retained a USMP for the property.
+In most cases, the property manager, landlord or condominium board sets up this arrangement.